Selling “the religion of democracy” was Voice of America’s first mission statement

 “To sell the religion of democracy” is believed to be the first written though unofficial mission statement describing the purpose of the Voice of America (VOA) radio broadcasts for overseas audiences as they were being planned during World War II in the U.S. government Office of the Coordinator of Information (COI).
-These words were written in January 1942 not by any conservative, anti-communist American journalist but by a progressive American media publisher, Nelson Poynter.
+These words were written in January 1942 not by a conservative anti-communist but by a progressive American media publisher, Nelson Poynter.
 In a government memorandum, he was justifying the hiring of John Houseman to become VOA’s first director.
 John Houseman was hired from his job in Hollywood, and the first Voice of America German broadcast aired in February 1942.

-VOA began to counter Nazi propaganda, but Houseman and his team also started to sell Soviet dictator and mass murderer Joseph Stalin as a democratic leader.
+VOA began to counter Nazi propaganda, but Houseman and his team also started to sell the Soviet dictator and mass murderer as a democratic leader.
 Soviet Russia was then America’s war ally.
 But besides praising the bravery of Soviet soldiers, the Voice of America fully absorbed Soviet propaganda for the duration of the war.
 It presented Stalin as a responsible statesman who would secure peace and justice in countries of post-war East-Central Europe.

 During World War II, Nelson Poynter had worked for the Roosevelt administration as a high-level official in charge of several U.S. government international and domestic propaganda and domestic war censorship programs.
 In his private career, Poynter was the owner of the Times Publishing Company, and the co-founder of the Congressional Quarterly.
 In his later private professional career, he established the Modern Media Institute, which was renamed the Poynter Institute after his death in 1978 and functions today as a school of objective journalism.